brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ## First, Obtaining the Data

-The Census of 2016 was said to be one of the most succesful census actions in Canadian history, given both a culture that wanted to be part of it, as well as a solid UI for the online portions (of which, I submitted mine through my smartphone).
+The Census of 2016 was said to be one of the most successful census actions in Canadian history, given both a culture that wanted to be part of it, as well as a solid UI for the online portions (of which, I submitted mine through my smartphone).
 There is a release schedule, and the first bits of data have been released into the wild!

 ### The Census Data